niuus/Snes9xRX/README.md

 ## GAMEPLAY MENU

-Once you load a game, you can access a special menu by pressing the Wii/Wii U controller's "Home" button / Gamecube controller's C-stick left.
+Once you load a game, you can access a special menu by pressing the Wii/Wii U controller's 'Home' button / Gamecube controller's 'C-stick left'.
-If you're using any other input controller on the Wiimote extension that doesn't have a "Home" button, or a special converter to use other types of controllers on the Gamecube ports, simply press the button combination Start+A+B plus Select/Z. This will bring up the Save, Load, Delete, Game Settings and Reset options.
+If you're using any other input controller on the Wiimote extension that doesn't have a 'Home' button, press 'Select + Start + A + B'.
+If you use an special converter to connect other types of controllers on the Gamecube ports, simply press the button combination 'Start + A + B' plus 'Select/Z'.
+This will bring up a special Game Menu that contains the "Save", "Load", "Delete", "Game Settings" and "Reset" options.

 From this menu you can also return to the Choose Game screen by selecting "Main Menu".
 To leave the menu and resume game play, select "Close".

-The Save option will allow you to save either your SRAM or a Snapshot.
-Once you've selected Save, two options will appear named "New SRAM" and "New Snapshot".
-Clicking on either these will create a new save.
-Once you have a save, you can save over it by selecting it instead of the "New" option.
+The "Save" option will allow you to save either your SRAM or a Snapshot.
-The Load option will allow you to load your saved SRAM or Snapshot.
-Finally, the Delete option allows you to delete any of your snapshots or SRAM saves.
-Reset will just reset the game, as in the real console.
+Once you've selected "Save", two options will appear named "New SRAM" and "New Snapshot".
+Clicking on either of these will create a new save, which you can overwrite if you need to by selecting it.
+The "Load" option will allow you to load any saved SRAM or Snapshot.
+Finally, the "Delete" option allows you to delete any of your snapshots or SRAM saves.
+"Reset" will just reset the game, as the real console behavior.

-If you pick Game Settings, you can adjust other special options, which are covered in the following sections.
+If you pick "Game Settings", you can adjust other special options, which are covered in the following sections.

 ## GAME SETTINGS

 ### BUTTON MAPPINGS

-Once in the Button Mappings settings menu, you'll have the option to configure almost all the controllers already supported (except the Retrode 2 USB, Xbox 360 controller or the DualShock 3).
-You can also configure SNES peripherals like the Mouse, Super Scope, and the Konami's Justifier, although you can only alter the mappings for these on the GameCube controller and Wiimote sections.
-Once you select a controller to configure, you will be presented with which input device you would like to remap.
-To set any buttons, simply click on the input device you wish to use and then pick the button.
-After you select a button to configure, Snes9x RX will prompt you to press the button you want to assign to the button you've selected.
+Inside the "Button Mappings" settings menu, you can configure the button mappings for SNES peripherals like the SNES Controller, Mouse, Super Scope,

+and the Konami's Justifier.
+You'll have the option to remap almost all the controllers already supported by the emulator (except the Retrode 2 USB, Xbox 360 controller, Hornet Gamepad, or the DualShock 3).

+Once you select a controller to configure, you will be presented with a complete list of the SNES Gamepad buttons you can remap.
+To set any buttons,

+simply pick and click.
+Snes9x RX will prompt you to press the new physical button you want to assign to the virtual button you've selected.
 Below is a list of each controller, followed by the input devices and the default values for those devices.

 ### SNES Controller